ariamprog/daycare-healthcare-platform/README.md

 ---

-# 📌 Project Status
+## 📌 Project Status

-This repository documents the project concept and development process.
+This repository documents the project concept and my contribution.

-The original source code is not publicly available because it was developed during my internship in collaboration with a healthcare institution and contains confidential work.
+The source code is not publicly available because the project was developed during my internship at Jeddah Mental Health Hospital, and the organization plans to continue its development.
+The repository respects the confidentiality requirements set by the internship supervisor.

-This repository is intended to showcase the project concept, my contribution, and the overall system design.